Welcome to Reception - Class 1!

 This term we are going to explore two mini themes of 'Ourselves' and 'People who help us' and through carefully planned activities, will cover both the Prime and Specific Areas of the Early Years Foundation Stage Curriculum.

-For more information please look up our New Termly Overview Pamphlet (link - after photographs) providing further information of our curriculum planning for all areas of the Foundation Stage together with ideas that you can share with your child at home to support them with their learning.
+For more information please look up our New Termly Overview Pamphlet (in the Curriculum Area) providing further information of our curriculum planning for all areas of the Foundation Stage together with ideas that you can share with your child at home to support them with their learning.

 The school is committed to promoting a ‘Growth Mindset’ with your children - a belief that personal ability can be developed through dedication and hard work.
 This view creates a love of learning and a resilience that is essential for great accomplishment.
 To support your child’s knowledge and understanding, we will be sharing our ACHIEVASAURS.
 These are dinosaur characters that are examples of the learning dispositions we are trying to promote.
 You may hear your child saying that they have been a ‘Thinkodocus’ or a ‘Tryatops’, among others, and wondered why!